 7. Brokeback Mountain (2005)

-Seriously who doesn’t know about Brokeback Mountain?
+Seriously, who doesn’t know about Brokeback Mountain?
 This critically-acclaimed film tells the story of an affair of two married men, Ennis and Jack, in the American West from the 60s to 80s.
-An absolute must-see.
+An absolute must-see LGBTQ movie on this list!

 8. Blue is the Warmest Colour (2013)

 When teenage girl Adele encounters the blue-haired Emma, she slowly realises what she really desires physically and emotionally.
 She then falls head over heels in love with Emma until relationship problems surface.
-This French coming-of-age romantic film is a beautifully-filmed three-hour work of art that you won’t be able to pause.
+This French coming-of-age romantic film is a beautifully filmed three-hour work of art that you won’t be able to put pause on.

 9. The Way He Looks (2014)